ppy/osu-wiki/wiki/Tournaments/IGTS/2018/en.md

 1. A private lobby will be created for the match, and both teams will be invited into their match following the agreed schedule.
 Match will be played as **TeamVs and ScoreV2.**
 2. Each team is allowed to select one warm-up map.
-   - During Group Stage, warm-ups must not exceed 4:00 minutes.
+   - During Group Stage, warm-ups must not exceed 5:00 minutes.
-   - In the following stages, the warm-up can be up to 6 minutes long if both teams agree.
    - Offensive songs may be blocked by referees.
 3. Map selection will be done by the team who is currently losing.
 At the start however, it will be whoever `!roll` the highest.
 When the starting team is decided, both teams will select one map to ban that is not the Tiebreaker.
 4. In case of a tie, the Tiebreaker will be played.